aaronblythe/aaronblythe.github.io/_posts/2016-12-05-debugging-a-ruby-application-in-a-docker-container-using-visual-studio-code.markdown

 code .
 {% endhighlight %}

-Build the docker docker container and run it
+Build the docker container and run it

 {% highlight bash %}
 docker-compose build
 docker-compose up
 {% endhighlight %}

-At this point you should see something like:
+At this point you should see something similar to:

 {% highlight bash %}
 ➜  ruby_docker_breakpoint git:(master) ✗ docker-compose up